xMrFinlandx/WorldGraphEditorDocumentation/README.md

 ### Types of Node Connections

 - **Undirected** — Default connection.
-Transitions between passages is allowed in any direction.
+Transitions between passages are allowed in both directions.
 - **Shortcut** — Indicates that the passage is initially accessible from only one side (e.g., a locked door that opens from the other side).
 Can be used in [custom port implementations](#custom-port-implementation) to block transitions based on conditions.
 - **One-Way** — A connection that allows movement only in the specified direction.